natemcmaster/dotnet-serve/README.md

                                        Expected format is <EXT>=<MIME>.
-  -z|--gzip                            Enable gzip compression -b|--brotli                          Enable brotli compression -c|--cors                            Enable CORS (It will enable CORS for all origin and all methods) --save-options                       Save specified options to .netconfig for subsequent runs.
+  -z|--gzip                            Enable gzip compression -b|--brotli                          Enable brotli compression -c|--cors                            Enable CORS (it will enable CORS for all origins and all methods) --save-options                       Save specified options to .netconfig for subsequent runs.
   --config-file                          Use the given .netconfig file.
   --fallback-file                       The path to a file which is served for requests that do not match known file names.
-                                       This is commonly used for single-page web applications.
+                                       This is commonly used for single-page applications.
   -?|--help                            Show help information.
 ```